-That’s the predicament 382 IT recruiters found themselves in back in 2009, when Meebo.com co-founder Elaine Wherry set up a “recruiter honeypot” using a fake online persona.
+In late 2009, Meebo co-founder Elaine Wherry set up a “recruiter honeypot” using a fake online persona named Pete London.
 In the hopes of hiring a great recruiter to fill engineering vacancies at her company, she wanted to test how recruiters would interact with a fictitious engineer.

 The problem was, every single response disappointed her.
-From boilerplate emails to white lies and conflicts of interest, Wherry was so dissatisfied that she ended up not hiring any of the 382 recruiters.
-Instead, she simply hired more engineers as hiring managers and asked them to start recruiting “on the side”.
+From boilerplate emails to white lies and conflicts of interest, Wherry was so dissatisfied that she ended up not selecting any of the 382 recruiters in the hiring process.
+Instead, she simply hired more engineers as hiring managers and asked them to start recruiting “on the side.”

-As an IT recruiter, this is of course the exact type of outcome you want to avoid.
-Luckily, it is more than possible to achieve a lot of success as a tech recruiter, once you’ve mastered the right techniques.
+This is the exact type of outcome you want to avoid if you’re an IT recruiter.
+Luckily, it is more than possible to achieve success on the job once you’ve mastered the right techniques.

-If you’ve just started your recruiting career, you may be wondering what an IT recruiter is, and if this field is worth pursuing.
+If you’ve just started your recruiting career, you may be wondering if the IT niche is worth pursuing.

-An IT recruiter, or technical recruiter, is a recruiter who specializes in information technology (IT) and other tech-related fields.
+An IT recruiter, or technical recruiter, specializes in information technology (IT) and other tech-related fields.
 Many recruiters are independent professionals or work for recruitment agencies.
-Others work “in-house” at a single company.
+Others work “in house” at a single company.

-While most recruiters aren’t experts in the nitty-gritty of tech, they should have at least a basic knowledge of current technologies.
-Besides technical knowledge, it’s also very important for IT recruiters to have well-developed soft skills.
+Most recruiters aren’t experts in the nitty-gritty of tech, but they should have at least a basic knowledge of current technologies.
+It’s also ideal for IT recruiters to have well-developed soft skills.
 Recruiters spend much of their day dealing with people, so being personable, empathetic, and open-minded is essential.
-Here are some of the skills that are the most important for IT recruiters:
+Here are some crucial skills for IT recruiters:

 1. A Willingness to Learn

-In a rapidly-evolving field like IT, stagnation isn’t an option.
-According to Michael Clegg, Managing Partner at Q Works Group, “the ability to learn is critical [as an IT recruiter] due to the fast changing technologies.”
-You’ll need to keep up to speed with the latest developments in the field, or risk being left behind by competitors.
+In IT, stagnation isn’t an option.
+According to Michael Clegg, CEO and Managing Partner at Q Works Group, “the ability to learn is critical [as an IT recruiter] due to the fast-changing technologies.”
+You’ll need to keep up with the latest developments in the field, or risk being left behind by competitors.

 2. Persistence and Determination

-Chris Beazley, Director of IT recruitment firm Edison Hill, reminds recruitment rookies that “it's never a done deal until someone is sitting in that seat, so persistence and commitment are essential.”
-As a recruiter, you’ll need to follow up politely but persistently, and you should be able to quickly pivot if things aren’t working out the way you planned.
-These skills are especially important in the highly-competitive tech world, where over three-quarters of professional developers are already employed full-time (according to Stack Overflow’s 2018 developer survey).
+Chris Beazley, director of the IT recruitment firm Edison Hill, reminds recruitment rookies that “it's never a done deal until someone is sitting in that seat, so persistence and commitment are essential.”
+As a recruiter, you’ll need to follow up politely but persistently, and you should be able to quickly pivot if things aren’t working out as planned.
+These skills are especially essential in the highly competitive tech world, where 81% of professional developers are already employed full time (according to Stack Overflow’s 2021 developer survey).

-Nadya Kanarieva, Global IT and Telecoms Headhunter at Phoenix Career, cites patience as an important quality for IT recruiters.
+Nadya Kanarieva, Global Technology Recruiter and Founder at Phoenix Career, cites patience as a desired quality in IT recruiters.
 “You need to invest the time in really familiarizing yourself with the technological areas you will be recruiting in: the popular IT solutions and skills in the sector, the major players, the market dynamics, the terminology used by industry insiders … [and] the latest industry developments.”